minahabibm/Social-Media-Scraper/README.md

 * The .zip file should be in the Resources Folder

 ### Build and install
-Make sure you have node, npm, mongodb, mongodb tools, Twitter API developer account.
+Ensure you have: Node.JS, npm, Mongodb, Mongodb tools, Twitter API developer account.

-* make sure mongodb is running.
+* Confirm Mongodb is running.
-* make sure your Twitter api keys in the config.js
+* Make sure your Twitter API keys are in the config.js
-* extract the .zip folder contents in Resources folder
+* Extract the .zip folder contents in Resources folder
 * `npm i`
 * `npm start`

 ### Build using Docker (Recommended)
+* Make sure your Twitter API keys are in the config.js
 * `docker-compose up`